colinpaicemq/MQTools/README.md

       ./queues/CP0000.yml ./queues/CP0001.yml : MAX_Q_DEPTH 2000 / 5000
       ./queues/CP0000.yml ./queues/CP0001.yml : Q_DEPTH_HIGH_EVENT ENABLED / DISABLED
       ```
   * **standards** reads the specified *.yaml files and checks the parameters to
-      ensure they meet the specified standards
+      ensure they meet the specified standards.
+      Copy the standards.py file from examples directory to your working directory, and change the
+      parameters to match what you want to check.
+      You could create a yaml file with the parameters in it, and then use that.
       ```
       queues/CP00000.yml MAX_MSG_LENGTH 4000 Field in error.
 It should be greater than 4194304
       queues/CP00000.yml MAX_Q_DEPTH 5000 Field in error.
 It should be greater than 9999